-The walls are closing in on service providers for robocalls
+The walls are closing in on providers for robocalls

 Service providers that originate or transit unlawful robocalls are under increasing pressure.
 And it’s not just from the federal government—states are getting involved too.
 Let’s have a look at recent events.